-The wing loading was relatively low, reducing takeoff run and increasing range, and the Valiant was also fitted with double slotted flaps to shorten takeoffs.
+The wing loading was relatively low, reducing take-off run and increasing range, and the Valiant was also fitted with double slotted flaps to shorten take-offs.
 The aircraft featured tricycle landing gear, with twin-wheel nosegear retracting backward, and tandem-wheel main gear retracting outward into the wing.
-Most of the aircraft's systems were electric, an innovative design approach at the time, with the power system based on 112 volts DC.
+Most of the aircraft's systems were electric, an innovative scheme at the time, with the power system based on 112 volts DC.
 The brakes and steering gear were hydraulic, but the hydraulic pumps were electrically driven.

 The Valiant was built around a massive "backbone" beam that supported the wing spars and the weight of bombs in the long bombbay.
 The crew, housed in a pressurized "egg", consisted of pilot, copilot, two navigators, and an electronics operator.
 The crew got in and out of the cockpit through an upward-hinged oval door on the left side.
 Only the pilot and copilot had ejection seats, which fired upward; the other three crew members had to jump out of the bomber on their own.
 The Victor and Vulcan had the same general crew and escape system arrangement.

-The Air Ministry had originally envisioned that the entire nose of all the V-bombers would be discarded as an escape system, but this proved impractical.
+The Air Ministry had originally envisioned that the entire nose of all the V-bombers would be discarded as an escape system, but this proved impractical -- trying to paradrop such a heavy item and not killing the crew on impact was too difficult.
 An ejection system was in fact designed later for the other three crew members: they would sit side-by-side, facing backwards, with the center crewman ejecting first through a roof hatch, then each of other seats shunted to that position and ejected in turn.
 Experiments were conducted in 1960 using a Valiant and firing a single seat as a demonstration, but that was as far as it went.
-The scheme wasn't implemented since it would have required major alterations to the aircraft.
+The scheme wasn't implemented, since it would have required major alterations to the aircraft.

-The Valiant B.1 could carry a single 4,500 kilogram (10,000 pound) nuclear weapon or up to 21 450 kilogram (1,000 pound) bombs in its bombbay.
-Landing gear clearance was on the short side, so the bombbay doors retracted up into the fuselage to facilitate bomb loading; the nosewheel could be extended to provide additional clearance.
+The Valiant B.1 could carry a single 4,500-kilogram (10,000-pound) nuclear weapon or up to 21 450 kilogram (1,000-pound) bombs in its bombbay.
+Landing gear clearance was on the short side, so the bombbay doors retracted up into the fuselage to facilitate bomb loading.
 Large external tanks, one carried under each wing and with a capacity of 7,500 liters (1,979 US gallons), could be fitted to extend range.
 There was work done on pods that could be fitted in place of the tanks to carry additional bombs, but that effort was canceled.
 The aircraft had no defensive armament, though a tail turret had been considered.

 The B.1 was fitted with a sophisticated (for the time) "Navigation / Bombing System (NBS)", built around the H2S Mark 9a Yellow Aster radar.
 Development of the NBS was protracted, and many Valiants weren't fitted with it until well after they had gone into service.
 The navigation system also included a Green Satin Doppler navigation radar and a Gee-H radio location system.
 There was a blister under the nose to allow the bombardier to lie prone and pinpoint a target through an optical sight.

 Initial Valiant production aircraft featured four Rolls-Royce Avon 201 turbojet engines, with 42.3 kN (4,310 kgp / 9,500 lbf) thrust each.
-Trials were performed with De Havilland Super Sprite liquid rocket booster engines, one attached under each engine pair, with the boosters dropped by parachute after takeoff.
-The rocket boosters were actually qualified for service but never actually used, since the Avon RA.24 engines turned out to provide all the takeoff power needed.
+Trials were performed with De Havilland Super Sprite liquid rocket booster engines, one attached under each engine pair, with the boosters dropped by parachute after take-off.
+The rocket boosters were actually qualified for service but never used, since the Avon RA.24 engines turned out to provide all the take-off power needed.

 VICKERS VALIANT B.1: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 34.8 meters 114 feet 4 inches wing area 219.43 sq_meters 2,362 sq_feet length 33.0 meters 108 feet 3 inches height 9.8 meters 32 feet 2 inches empty weight 34,400 kilograms 75,880 pounds max loaded weight 79,400 kilograms 175,000 pounds max speed at altitude 912 KPH 567 MPH / 493 KT service ceiling 16,460 meters 54,000 feet range with tanks 7,245 kilometers 4,500 MI / 3,915 NMI _____________________ _________________ _______________________